Cultural influence of Jules Verne: Scientific influence

 The French general Hubert Lyautey took much inspiration from the explorations in Verne's novels.
 When one of his more ambitious foreign projects was met with the reply "All this, sir, it's like doing a Jules Verne", Lyautey famously responded: "Yes, sir, it's like doing a Jules Verne, because for twenty years, the people who move forward have been doing a Jules Verne."

 David Hanson named the artificial intelligence conversational character robot designed and built by him Jules in memory of Jules Verne.
 It is able to speak and respond in a human like manner, based on what it hears and has facial muscles that react to speech.

+Verne has also been mentioned during human missions to the Moon; during the return flight of the Apollo 11 crew in 1969 and at splashdown of the Artemis II, the first crewed flight beyond low Earth orbit since Apollo 17 in 1972.
+During their return journey from the Moon, the crew of Apollo 11 made reference to Jules Verne's book during a TV broadcast on 23 July 1969.
+The mission's commander, astronaut Neil Armstrong, said, "A hundred years ago, Jules Verne wrote a book about a voyage to the Moon.
+His spaceship, Columbia [sic], took off from Florida and landed in the Pacific Ocean after completing a trip to the Moon.
+It seems appropriate to us to share with you some of the reflections of the crew as the modern-day Columbia completes its rendezvous with the planet Earth and the same Pacific Ocean tomorrow."

+In 2026, upon the splashdown return of the crewed lunar flyby mission Artemis II, NASA Public Affairs Officer and commentator Rob Navias referenced Verne on NASA's official broadcast, stating "Splashdown confirmed at 7:07pm Central Time, 5:07pm Pacific Time, from the pages of Jules Verne to a modern day mission to the moon, a new chapter of the exploration of our celestial neighbor is complete".

 Other scientific figures known to have been influenced by Verne include Fridtjof Nansen, Wernher von Braun, Guglielmo Marconi, and Yuri Gagarin.